netzob/netzob/README.rst

 per-OS installers while the other one is more 'pythonic'.

-We recommend the per-OS installers for 'normal' users while testers, developpers and python experts might prefer the Pythonic way.
+We recommend the per-OS installers for 'normal' users while testers, developers and python experts might prefer the 'pythonic' way.

 Per-OS Installers:
 ^^^^^^^^^^^^^^^^^^